iCHAIT/moviemon/README.md

 ### Contribute

 Found a bug or want to suggest a new feature?
-Report it by opening issues.
-Feel free to send a pull request for the same ;)
+Report it by opening an issue.
+Feel free to send a pull request for any improvements or feature requests ;)

 ### License